Kallada River

-The Kallada River is the longest river in Kollam District, Kerala, India.
-The river originates in Madathara, in the Western Ghats, and flows west, reaching the Arabian Sea after traveling a distance of 120 km.
+The Kallada River is the longest river in Kollam District in Kerala, India.
+The river originates in Madathara in the Western Ghats and flows west reaching the Ashtamudi Lake, where it drains after traveling a distance of 120 km.

 River Course

 The Kallada originates from the southeastern part of the Kollam district as multiple streams arising from the Shendurney wildlife sanctuary.
 The most prominent among these streams are the Kazhuthuruttiyaaru, which arises from Rosemala and Ambanad Hills and flows southward, the Kulathupuzha river that flows northward from near the Ponmudi hills and the windward side of Agasthyamala Biosphere Reserve, and west-flowing streams that arise from the windward side of the Courtallam Hills.
 These major streams that form the river meet at Thenmala Dam.